-The microwave installed in your coach is a 30" convection microwave.
+A 30" convection microwave may be installed in your unit.
 All microwaves operate on 120 volt electricity.
 The microwave's control panel is the touch pad type.
 Simply enter the temperature, mode, and cooking time desired.
 The microwave is plugged into the electrical outlet through a surge protector.
 This will help protect the microwave in case of an electrical surge.
 For instructions on how to operate any of the special features on the microwave oven, please refer to the microwave owner's manual in your Owner's Package.